Parra-Inc/codewars/README.md

 # My solutions to codewars kata's

-This repo contains my solutions of the challenges (katas) solved on codewars.
+This repo contains my solutions of the challenges (katas) solved on codewars.com